Bogdy555/Bogdy555/ReadMe.md

 I will never stop asking "why?" when it comes to computers.
 This subject fits me like a glove since it answered many of my questions.

+* Game Engine Development

+They are, in my humble oppinion, the most beautiful systems.
+They are complex and intrecat.
+Perfect for someone like me, who preffers learning instead of sleeping.

 * Embedded Systems

 The reasoning is the same as before, but the meaning is deeper.
 Buckle up, next stop that this buss takes is the one and only CPU.